NLRP3: Pathology

-Mutations in the NLRP3 gene result in autoactive inflammasomes and have been associated with a spectrum of dominantly inherited autoinflammatory diseases called cryopyrin-associated periodic syndrome (CAPS).
-This includes familial cold autoinflammatory syndrome (FCAS), Muckle–Wells syndrome (MWS), chronic infantile neurological cutaneous and articular (CINCA) syndrome, neonatal onset multisystem inflammatory disease (NOMID), and keratoendotheliitis fugax hereditaria.

-Defects in this gene have also been linked to familial Mediterranean fever.
-In addition, the NLRP3 inflammasome has a role in the pathogenesis of gout, hemorrhagic stroke and neuroinflammation occurring in protein-misfolding diseases, such as Alzheimer's, Parkinson's, and prion diseases.
-Amelioration of mouse models of many diseases has been shown to occur by deletion of the NLRP3 inflammasome, including gout, type 2 diabetes, multiple sclerosis, Alzheimer's disease, and atherosclerosis.
-The compound β-hydroxybutyrate has been shown to block NLRP3 activation, and thus may be of benefit for many of these diseases.
+Despite the beneficial functions of the NLRP3 inflammasome, dysregulation is associated with pathogenesis in a wide range of diseases and cancer.
+In particular, mutations in the NLRP3 gene result in autoactive inflammasomes — indeed, NLRP3 was originally discovered through its mutation that causes cryopyrin-associated periodic syndrome (CAPS), a spectrum of dominantly inherited, NLRP3-associated autoinflammatory diseases that includes familial cold autoinflammatory syndrome (FCAS), Muckle–Wells syndrome (MWS), chronic infantile neurological cutaneous and articular (CINCA) syndrome, neonatal onset multisystem inflammatory disease (NOMID), and keratoendotheliitis fugax hereditaria.
+In addition, dysregulated NLRP3 activity has a role in the pathogenesis of gout, hemorrhagic stroke and neuroinflammation occurring in protein-misfolding diseases such as Alzheimer's, Parkinson's, and prion diseases.
+Deletion of Nlrp3 or other inflammasome components has been shown to ameliorate disease in mouse models for gout, type 2 diabetes, multiple sclerosis, Alzheimer's disease, and atherosclerosis.
+Furthermore, during infection, overactivation of the NLRP3 inflammasome can cause excess inflammation and pathology.

-Deregulation of NLRP3 has been connected with carcinogenesis.
-For example, all the components of the NLRP3 inflammasome are downregulated or completely lost in human hepatocellular carcinoma.
+In the context of cancer, studies have shown roles for NLRP3 in cancer suppression for specific malignancies, yet NLRP3 and the NLRP3 inflammasome are positively associated with tumorigenesis in other cancers.
+For example, high NLRP3 and/or NLRP3 inflammasome expression has been observed in cancerous tissue in pancreatic ductal adenocarcinoma (PDAC), melanoma cells, acute myeloid leukemia, and other cancer types.

 Inhibition

-The NLRP3 inflammasome has garnered attention as a potential drug target for a variety of diseases underpinned by inflammation.
-The diarylsulfonylurea MCC-950 has been identified as a potent and selective NLRP3 inhibitor able to lock the inactive NLRP3 structure.
-Nodthera and Inflazome, have entered phase I clinical trials with NLRP3 inhibitors.
-Another NLRP3 antagonist is Dapansutrile (OLT1177).
-This β-sulfonyl nitrile molecule compound was developed by Olactec Therapeutics, and is a selective NLRP3 inhibitor.
-Dapansutrile, been used in clinical trials as a remedy for heart failure, osteoarthritis and gouty arthritis.
+Through its widespread roles in driving cell death, inflammation, and pathogenesis, the NLRP3 inflammasome has garnered attention as a potential drug target for a variety of diseases underpinned by inflammation, and numerous inhibitors have been investigated.
+The diarylsulfonylurea MCC950 was considered particularly promising as a potent and selective NLRP3 inhibitor that is able to lock the inactive NLRP3 structure.
+However, Phase II clinical trials identified possible signs of liver toxicity.
+Nodthera and Inflazome, have entered phase I clinical trials, and Dapansutrile (OLT1177), a β-sulfonyl nitrile molecule compound developed by Olactec Therapeutics, has been evaluated in clinical trials as a selective NLRP3 inhibitor for treating heart failure, osteoarthritis and gouty arthritis.
+Ruvonoflast (NT-0796) is another NLRP3 inhibitor being developed by Nodthera that is currently in clinical trials.
+No inhibitor has yet been approved for clinical use.

+An alternative approach to inhibiting NLRP3 is to inhibit its upstream activation or downstream signaling.
+For example, the metabolite β-hydroxybutyrate has been shown to block NLRP3-mediated inflammatory disease in preclinical models by preventing K^{+} efflux.
+Other inhibitors to target gasdermin D and IL-1β have also been evaluated, and IL-1β blockade has proven to be clinically efficacious in a number of diseases, particularly CAPS.
+There remains an urgent need to identify effective inhibitors that can be used in larger patient populations.
+Efforts to target NLRP3 and its inflammatory mediators have gained considerable momentum, and the development of new inhibitors remains a dynamic field.